alexander-koch/golem/Bytecode.md

 | Store               | Description
 |---                  |---
-|store x              | pops a value and stores it in field x
+|store x              | pops a value and stores it in the local field x
-|load x               | pushes the value of field x onto the stack
+|load x               | pushes the value of the local field x onto the stack
+|gstore x             | global store at address x
+|gload x              | global load at address x

 | Arithmetic          | Description
 |---                  |---